-For consortia only, a description of how the partnership will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the proposal.

-D. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management (SAM)
+- For consortia only, a description of how the partnership will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the proposal. - D. Dun and Bradstreet Data Universal Numbering System (DUNS) Number / Unique Entity Identifier (UEI) and System for Award Management (SAM) Each applicant is required to: - be registered in SAM before submitting its application; - provide a valid DUNS/UEI number in its application; and - continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM.

-- i.
-Each applicant is required to: - a. be registered in SAM at (www.sam.gov) before submitting its application; - b. provide a valid DUNS number in its application; and - c. continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM. - ii.
-No federal award may be made to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the PRM award is ready to be made, PRM may determine that the applicant is not qualified to receive a PRM award and use that determination as a basis for making a PRM award to another applicant. - E. Applications must be submitted via Grants.gov.
-Grants.gov registration requires a DUNS number and active SAM.gov registration.
-If you are new to PRM funding, the Grants.gov registration process can be complicated.
+No federal award may be made to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the PRM award is ready to be made, PRM may determine that the applicant is not qualified to receive a PRM award and use that determination as a basis for making a PRM award to another applicant.

+Note: Starting on April 4, 2022, the DUNS Number will be replaced by a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
+This new identifier is being called the Unique Entity Identifier (UEI).
+For more information on the process, visit GSA's website on the UEI transition.

+E. Applications must be submitted via Grants.gov.
+Grants.gov registration requires a DUNS/UEI number and active SAM.gov registration.
+If you are new to

+PRM funding, the Grants.gov registration process can be complicated.
 We urge you to refer to PRM's General NGO Guidelines "Application Process" section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.
-Applicants may also refer to the "For Applicants" page on Grants.gov for complete details on requirements. - i.
+Applicants may also refer to the "For Applicants" page on Grants.gov for complete details on requirements.

 Do not wait until the deadline to attempt to submit your application on Grants.gov.
 Organizations not registered with Grants.gov should register well in advance of the deadline as it can take several weeks to finalize registration (sometimes longer for non-U.S. based NGOs to receive required registration numbers).
 We also recommend that organizations, particularly first-time applicants, submit applications via Grants.gov no later than one week before the deadline to avoid last-minute technical difficulties that could result in an application not being considered.
-PRM has extremely limited ability to correct or facilitate rapid resolution to technical difficulties associated with Grants.gov,

-SAM.gov or DUNS number issues.
+PRM has extremely limited ability to correct or facilitate rapid resolution to technical difficulties associated with Grants.gov, SAM.gov or DUNS/UEI number issues.
 PRM partners must maintain an active SAM.gov registration with current and correct information at all times during which they have an active federal award or an application under consideration by PRM or any federal agency.